niekky/ESP32-Autonomous-car/README.md

   Our Lithium-ion battery
 </p>

-We don't think using 2s lipo battery for everything is a good idea because that will make ESP32 reboot itself due to current drop caused by motor and servo.
+We don't think using 2s lipo battery for both motor and ESP32 is a good idea because that will make ESP32 reboot itself due to current drop caused by motor and servo.

 ### V/Steering mechanism
 Ackerman steering mechanism is used as a way to make a car as realistic as possible.